Guidance on creating offer letters

 We know that offer letters can be a bit confusing so to make it easier for you, here are some tips!

-• You should make sure to include the candidate’s full legal name and preferred name (if different), physical address, and email address (if processed electronically).
+• The candidate’s full legal name and preferred name (if different), physical address, and email address (if processed electronically).

-• Their job title, expected schedule, employment status (i.e. full time/part time, exempt/non-exempt), and who the position reports to.
+• Job title, start date, expected schedule, employment status (i.e. full time/part time, exempt/non-exempt), title, and who the position reports to.

 • If you’ll be offering a benefit package, include a summary of the benefits and eligibility requirements.